 Participants in the program who may benefit from health education are referred to the Molina website Health Education resources.
 In addition, care managers may also send health education materials via mail or email to the member.
 Participants identified with nutritional risk during assessment(s) completed by the care manager may be referred to the member's treating physician or PCP for a nutritional consult referral.
-The care manager will assist in the coordination of the members' care and referral to resources for support including but not limited to WIC, CalFresh, La Leche League, etc.
+The care manager will assist in the coordination of the members' care and referral to resources for support including but not limited to WIC (Women Infant and Children) services, CalFresh, La Leche League, etc.